-Quick Navigation - Table of Contents
+Table of Contents

 Juicy, tender turkey breast rolled up tight around sweet, savory, earthy and rich stuffing.

-This stuffing filled turkey roulade is elegant and refined.
+- This stuffing filled turkey roulade is elegant and refined.
 Not to mention, healthier for you.
-Which is perfect, because now you don’t have to feel so guilty when you want to indulge in more sides and dessert.
+Which is perfect, because now you don’t have to feel so guilty when you want to indulge in more sides.
+And dessert.
 Score!

-And, in case that didn’t sell you, this stuffing filled Thanksgiving turkey breast roulade is also a lot more time efficient, as it can be prepared in advance AND only takes less than 2 hours to roast!
-Can I get a high five?!
+- Roasting a whole turkey is a process; however, this stuffing filled Thanksgiving turkey breast roulade is also a lot more time efficient!
+You can prepare it in advance AND only takes less than 2 hours to roast!

 What is a turkey roulade?